-Custom data fields allow you to store information about your contacts in Address Book.
+Custom data fields allow you to store information about your respondents in Contacts.

 You can use custom data to track any information, like city of residence, department, job title, birthday, or account number.
 You can also use custom data as a way of taking notes about your contacts.

-If you use the Email Collector, you can use custom data to personalize messages, and custom data is passed along to your survey results.
+If you use the Email Collector, you can use custom data to personalize messages, and some data is passed along to your survey results.

 Adding Custom Data

-To add custom data to a contact, click their email address in Address Book—a small window will pop up where you can add custom data.
+To add custom data to a contact, click their email address in Contacts—a small window will pop up where you can add custom data.

 There are six custom data fields available.
 Custom 1 can hold up to 1000 characters.
 Custom 2–6 can each hold up to 100 characters.